Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Numerical analysis

-This section aims at numerically illustrating, based on synthetic data, the performance of our proximal boosting algorithm and at highlighting the benefits of coupling Nesterov's acceleration scheme with proximal boosting.
-For this purpose, two synthetic models are studied (see description below), both coming from \citep{biau_cobra:_2016, biau_accelerated_2018}.
-The other models considered in \citep{biau_accelerated_2018} have also been studied but results are not reported because they are very similar to the two models we focus on.
+Based on synthetic data, this section aims at numerically illustrating the performance of proximal boosting compared to gradient boosting.
+For this purpose, two synthetic models are studied, both coming from \citet{biau_accelerated_2018,biau_cobra:_2016}: \begin{description} \item[Regression:]